 Deployments are an audit log of static historical versions of your Worker.
 They include the bundled code, configuration, and bindings associated with your Worker at a given point in time.
-A change to any of these will trigger a new deployment on Cloudflare’s network.

 Only one deployment is active at any time.
 The active deployment is your latest deployment.
 The active deployment is accessible via any of your configured custom domains, routes, service bindings, schedules, and your

 New Deployments will be created whenever you change code, configuration, or bindings.
 This includes:

 - Changes to a Worker’s bindings, code, or configuration in the Cloudflare dashboard.